awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 1. Make sure the role that created the bucket has permission to write to the S3 bucket\.
 For more information, see [File Share Best Practices](managing-gateway-file.md#fileshare-best-practices)\.

-## Objects That My File Share Stores in My Amazon S3 Bucket Aren't Encrypted with SSE\-KMS<a name="encryption-issues"></a>
+## Can't Change the Default Encryption to Use SSE\-KMS to Encrypt Objects Stored in My Amazon S3 Bucket\.<a name="encryption-issues"></a>

+If you change the default encryption and make SSE\-KMS \(server\-side encryption with AWS KMS–managed keys\) the default for your S3 bucket, objects that a file gateway stores in the bucket are not encrypted with SSE\-KMS\.
 By default, a file gateway uses server\-side encryption managed with Amazon S3 \(SSE\-S3\) when it writes data to an Amazon S3 bucket\.
-If you make SSE\-KMS \(server\-side encryption with AWS KMS–managed keys\) the default encryption for your S3 bucket, objects that a file gateway stores there are encrypted using SSE\-S3\.
+Changing the default won't automatically change your encryption\.

-To encrypt using SSE\-KMS with your own AWS KMS key, you must enable SSE\-KMS encryption\.
+To change the encryption to use SSE\-KMS with your own AWS KMS key, you must enable SSE\-KMS encryption\.
 To do so, you provide the Amazon Resource Name \(ARN\) of the KMS key when you create your file share\.
 You can also update KMS settings for your file share by using the `UpdateNFSFileShare` or `UpdateSMBFileShare` API operation\.
 This update applies to objects stored in the Amazon S3 buckets after the update\.
-For more information, see [Encrypting Your Data Using AWS Key Management System](encryption.md)\.
+For more information, see [Encrypting Your Data Using AWS Key Management Service](encryption.md)\.

 ## Object Versioning Might Affect What You See in Your File System<a name="swg-object-versioning"></a>